vmware/build-tools-for-vmware-aria/docs/versions/latest/Components/Archetypes/vRA 8.x/README.md

 # vRA 8.x Archetype

-vRA 8.x archetype used to pull and push content from/to vRA.
+vRA 8.x archetype used to pull and push content from/to vRA / VCFA Classic Organization.

 ## Overview